eigerco/solana-spec/implementation-details.md

 #### Data sanitization

 Sanitization excludes signature-verification checks as these are performed in the next step.
-Sanitize check should include but are not limited to:
+Sanitize checks include but are not limited to:

 * all index values are in range
 * all values are within their static min/max bounds